Codecademy/docs/content/open-source/concepts/graphql/graphql.md

 Title: 'GraphQL'
 Description: 'GraphQL is an open-source query language that allows developers to consume, construct, and create APIs in their own unique way.'
 Subjects:
   - 'Computer Science'
   - 'Web Development'
 Tags:
   - 'APIs'
   - 'Open Source'
   - 'Queries'
   - 'Servers'
 CatalogContent:
   - 'paths/computer-science'
   - 'paths/back-end-engineer-career-path'
   - 'paths/front-end-engineer-career-path'
 ---

 [**GraphQL**](https://graphql.org/) is an open-source query language that allows developers to consume, construct, and create [APIs](https://www.codecademy.com/resources/docs/general/api) in their own unique way.
-It allows us to perform actions with API's via a query language, similar to using SQL when performing CRUD operations on a database.
+It allows us to perform actions with API's via a query language, similar to using SQL when performing CRUD (Create, Read, Update, and Delete) operations on a database.
 A GraphQL service is created by defining types, with different fields available on those types, and then providing functions for each of those fields on how to resolve them.
-GraphQL has multiple implementations (Javascript/Typescript, Java, C#, Go, Python, Ruby and more).
+GraphQL supports multiple languages including JavaScript, TypeScript, Java, C#, Go, Python, and Ruby.

 ## History of GraphQL